maheshsundaram/ask-gurudeva/readme.md

-# Ask the Master Course
+# Ask Gurudeva

-Ask the Master Course a question and get a natural language response and cited sources.
+Ask the corpus of Gurudeva's books a question and get a natural language response with cited sources.

+Current sources of data:

+- Dancing with Siva
+- Living with Siva
+- Merging with Siva

 ## Built With